 - Nursing courses completed at another postsecondary institution are not eligible for transfer credit (i.e., a course with an "NUR" or "PNR" prefix).
 The only exceptions are nursing courses completed at Fortis-affiliated nursing programs.
 Acceptance of these nursing credits is subject to approval by the Dean of Nursing.
-Evidence of skill competency may be required. - In the Nursing program, students entering with an unencumbered LPN license and proof of completing an approved practical nursing program are awarded Block Credits in Anatomy and Physiology I (AHP216), Fundamentals of Human Nutrition (SCI115), Human Growth and Development (PSY278), and Foundations of Nursing (NUR104).
-Further credit may also be granted for Introduction to Informatics (CMP105) if there is proof of taking a similarly titled course on the official practical nursing transcripts. - Students must request official transcripts for their practical nursing program as proof of completion. - There is no evaluation of the official transcripts needed to award the Block Credits.
-They are simply needed for the file. - Transcripts can be used further to process additional transfer credits if necessary. - Courses that earn Block Credits are awarded a CR grade.
+Evidence of skill competency may be required. - In the Nursing program, students entering with an unencumbered LPN/LVN license and proof of completing an approved practical nursing program are awarded Block Credits in Anatomy and Physiology I (AHP216), Fundamentals of Human Nutrition (SCI115), Human Growth and Development (PSY278), and Foundations of Nursing (NUR104).
+Further credit may also be granted for Introduction to Informatics (CMP105) if there is proof of taking a similarly titled course on the official practical nursing transcripts. - Students must request official transcripts for their practical nursing program as proof of completion. - There is no evaluation of the official transcripts needed in order to award the Block Credits.
+They are simply needed for the file. - Transcripts can be used further to process additional transfer credits if necessary. - Courses that earn Block Credits are awarded a CR grade. - Dental Hygiene courses completed at another postsecondary institution are not eligible for transfer of credit.
+The only exceptions are dental hygiene courses completed at another Education Affiliates campus.

-Applicants to the Practical Nursing (PN) program who are a Certified Nursing Assistant (CNA) or STNA
+Applicants to the Practical Nursing (PN) program who are a Certified Nursing Assistant (CNA)

-To be eligible for transfer credit for PNR110 Introduction to Nursing: Basic Concepts and PNR111 Introduction to Nursing: Experiential Learning, the applicant must be a certified nursing assistant, having successfully passed a state-approved CNA or STNA certification exam and hold a current CNA or STNA certification.
-The applicant must have a minimum of 40 hours of work experience as a CNA or STNA within the past 12 months.
+To be eligible for transfer credit for PNR110 Introduction to Nursing: Basic Concepts and PNR111 Introduction to Nursing: Experiential Learning, the applicant must be a certified nursing assistant, having successfully passed a state-approved CNA certification exam and hold a current CNA certification.
+The applicant must have a minimum of 40 hours of work experience as a CNA within the past 12 months.